cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/spark-programs.rst

 The entry point to functionality in Spark SQL is through a Spark `SQLContext
 <http://spark.apache.org/docs/latest/sql-programming-guide.html#starting-point-sqlcontext>`__.
-To run a Spark SQL program in CDAP, you can obtain a ``SQLContext`` from CDAP's ``SparkContext`` using either of these methods:
+To run a Spark SQL program in CDAP, you can obtain a ``SQLContext`` from CDAP's ``SparkContext`` using one of these approaches:

 - Java::